IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 session.execute(my_prepared_insert, [uuid.uuid4(), 'Snake', 'Hutton'])
 ```

-To verify again we'll run the same `SELECT` command:
+To verify again, we run the same `SELECT` command:

 ![Results from `SELECT` in `cqlsh`.](./images/results_select_python.png "Results from Select")

 ## Connecting from Node.js

-Use node package manager (npm) to install the driver and the needed `uuid` library.
+Use node package manager (`npm`) to install the driver and the needed `uuid` library.

 ```shell
 npm install cassandra-driver